-With all the tips and techniques given, nothing can go wrong.
-So, make it and enjoy!!
+With all the tips and techniques are given below nothing can go wrong.
+So, let’s get ready to make this beauty!

 |Good quality wet dates||250 g|

 |Margarine or spread||250 g|

 |Self – raising flour (Plain flour could be used if SRF is not available)||250 g|

 |Plain tea bags||2|

 |Bicarbonate of soda||1 tsp|